DTechOS/CTF/HTB/Reversing/Simple_Encryptor/notes.md

   fread(alloc_bytes,bytes_from_file,1,file_to_enc);
   fclose(file_to_enc);
 ```
-It Initializes a random seed:
+It Initializes a random seed for encryption:

 ```
 tVar1 = time((time_t *)0x0);